swapgk/metaverse-vr/README.md

 ## Features

 - 🧑‍🤝‍🧑 **Multi-user Virtual Meeting Room**
-  Users can join the same virtual environment, represented by avatars.
+  Users can join the same virtual environment, represented by avatars, their movements in teh 3D space syncs to each other in realtime

 - 🕹️ **Avatar Movement & Interaction**
   Avatars can move freely within the 3D space and interact with virtual objects, such as sitting on chairs or exploring shared spaces.